wilmTap/analytics-udd/udd/student_on_course_instance.md

 Mapping based on HESA codeset, and ILE (FE) initial mapping suggested above on ILR field 'PlanLearnHours'.

-##YEAR_COM
+##YEAR_COM (deprecated)
 ###Description
-This field indicates the year number that the learning aim/ course started
+This field indicates the year number that the learning aim/ course started.
+It duplicates COURSE_JOIN_DATE on student_course_membership.

 ###Purpose
 For analytics